P&G says commodity, freight costs to bite more this fiscal year

-Procter & Gamble Co's (PG.N) freight and commodity costs have amounted to around $600 million after tax so far this fiscal year, its chief financial officer said at a conference on Thursday, exceeding the company's prior expectations.
+(Reuters) - Procter & Gamble Co’s freight and commodity costs have amounted to around $600 million after tax so far this fiscal year, its chief financial officer said at a conference on Thursday, exceeding the company’s prior expectations.

 Our Standards: The Thomson Reuters Trust Principles.